prad26/octo_search/README.md

 -   **State Handling:** Clear indicators for loading, no results, and error states.

 **2. User Profile & Repository View:**
--   **Detailed User Information:** Displays comprehensive information about the selected user at the top:
+-   **Detailed User Information:** Displays comprehensive information about the selected user at the top.
-    -   Icon (Avatar)
-    -   Username (Login)
-    -   Full Name (if available)
-    -   Bio
-    -   Number of Followers
-    -   Number of Following
-    -   Location, Company, Blog/Website, Email (if available, with clickable links)
-    -   Join Date
 -   **User Repositories List:** Displays a list of the user's public repositories, filterable by all, non-forked (default), and forked.
-Details for each repository include:
-    -   Repository Name
-    -   Description
-    -   Number of Stars, Forks and Open Issues
-    -   Primary Programming Language
--   **Open Repository URL:** Users can tap on a repository to open its URL in an external browser.
+-   **Open Repository URL:** Users can tap on a repository to open its URL in the browser.
 -   **State Handling:** Clear indicators for loading, no results, and error states.

 **3. API Interaction & Authentication:**